MC-Kangan/LLM-Enhanced-Knowledge-Graph-for-Startup-Analysis/README.md

     GOOGLE_SEARCH_KEY=your_google_search_key
     SEARCH_ENGINE_ID=your_search_engine_id

 2. Define the names of the folders that will be used to save data in the .env file.
-The fintech or client scraping folders save the web scraping outputs; The summary folders save the outputs from the LLM Content Filtering Layer; Most importantly, the extraction folders save the outputs from the LLM Semantic Data Extraction layer and the LLM Client Validation and Product Matching layer, as shown in the arhitecture diagram above:
+The fintech or client scraping folders save the web scraping outputs; The summary folders save the outputs from the LLM Content Filtering Layer; Most importantly, the extraction folders save the outputs from the LLM Semantic Data Extraction layer and the LLM Client Validation and Product Matching layer, as shown in the architecture diagram above:
     ```text
     fintech_scraping_folder = "fintech_scraping_output"
     fintech_summary_folder = "fintech_summary_output"